KuNNaL2412/VoiceCloning/README.md

    Install the remaining requirements with pip install -r requirements.txt

 2. (Optional) Download Pretrained Models
    Pretrained models are now downloaded automatically.
-If this doesn't work for you, you can manually download them here.

 3. (Optional) Test Configuration
    Before you download any dataset, you can begin by testing your configuration with: